JaWarrior12/constitution-rewrite/constitution.md

 # 5. Ranks
 ## a.
 Political Ranks
 - i.
 The rank of recruit gives only limited voting powers to those which hold it.
 This is the lowest rank of the clan and the rank that members of hellenes have the right to have.
 - ii.
 The rank of citizen gives full membership of the assembly to all that hold it.
 Recruits can be promoted to citizen.
-Only citizens can be officer, senator, ministry and/or secretary, as parallel ranks.
+Only citizens can be officer, senator, ministry and/or secretary, as parallels ranks.
 - iii.
-Citizens can be removed from the clan by the agreement of both Demarchos or a simple maority vote in the senate.
+The rank of Apprentice is for begginers on a department, once they get officer on it they lost the role, either recruits or citizens can have them as paralel ranks.
 - iv.
 The rank of Officer is given to those entrusted to perform specific jobs within a department.
 Officers are selected by the internal procedure defined by each department with senatorial approval after a specific training threshold is reached and the department leadership is satisfied.
 - v.
-The rank of senator grants all that hold its membership of the senate, this position is elected, the candidatej must be a citizen to be able to stand and hold this position.
+The rank of senator grants all that hold it membership of the senate, this position is elected, the candidate must be a citizen to be able to stand and hold this position.
 The number of senators is set at 15% of the current member count, rounded to the nearest whole number.
 - vi.
 The rank of Minister has specific powers within their department.
 If two Ministers are in agreement they may execute the power normally conferred individually onto a Secretary of State, this is subject to veto from another Minister of the same department or the Senate.
 Ministers are appointed with the agreement of one Secretary of State and a majority of the Senate.
 - vii.
 The rank of Secretary of State gives powers defined within their department.
 Some powers are "individual", each individual Secretary of State may execute that power subject to Senatorial veto.
 While other powers are "collective", these powers can only be executed with the agreement of both Secretaries of State, and is subject to Senatorial veto.
 Elections for Secretaries of State follow the normal procedures, the number of Secretaries of State per department is set at two.
 Any senator may hold a maximum of two different Secretary of State positions, a candidate must be both a Minister in the correct department and a Senator to stand for election to Secretary of State.
-- vii.
+- viii.
 A person must hold a rank above to be considered member of HL.
 - ix.
 Any person can resign any rank.
 - x.
-Archons are the administrative secretaries.
-Archons are responsible for administering and delivering votes and elections (which include communicating that one is happening, collecting every vote, and distributing results).
-In their absence, any citizen can do it.
-Archons are responsible for moderation of the discord server.
-- xi.
-Magistrates are the secretaries of law; if they or a member of a judge panel are removed from power, they still have power over cases they reside in.
-- xii.
-Demarchos are the secretaries of internal affairs and have the power to accept applicants into the clan as recruits, and the power to remove recruits from the clan.
-With agreement of both secretaries a recruit can be promoted to citizen, or a citizen be demoted to recruit if the citizen is not an officer, senator, ministry and/or secretary.
-- xiii.
 Any change in a member's rank must be communicated to the clan, either by the person who made the change or by an archon/their ministers.
 ## b.
 Department of the Exterior Ranks
 - i.
 Admirals are the secretaries state for war and are the top military commanders as well as holding the individual power to neutral clans, enter temporary truces and the collective power to ally clans.
 Admirals are able to remove Trainees and if both agree they can remove Officers.
 - ii.
 Commanders are the Ministers of Admirals, they also have the power to command battles.
 Prior to becoming a Commander the individual must be a Captain and pass the strategic command school in addition to standard Ministerial appointment rules.